soomro30/zoppo/src/_work/studyinsweden.markdown

 casetop-image3_medium: casetop_image3@2x.jpg

 ingress: |
-  Every year, new students from all over the world are recruited as digital ambassadors and bloggers for Study In Sweden - an official resource curated by Swedish Institute to promote Sweden as a higher education destination worldwide.
-This year, the new ambassadors were welcomed by an improved blog design that we had the pleasure to create.
+  Every year, new students from all over the world are recruited as digital ambassadors and bloggers for Study In Sweden - a website that promotes Sweden as study destination worldwide.
+Redesigning a site that promotes a country - that was clearly a job for the ones obsessed with Swedishness and user experience at Fully Studios.

 section1: |
-  In the first stage of the project, we did research by analyzing the current user interaction with the blog as well as surveying current bloggers and readers of the site.
-Essential head start was provided by insights from our strategist Edīte who was a digital ambassador for Study In Sweden in 2016/17.
+  At first, it was almost unfair - Edīte, the manager for the project, was a digital ambassador at Study In Sweden herself just a year ago.
+Having this kind of head start into research was great, but even better was the input from the current bloggers and readers that helped in research.
+It turns out, when a country's image is at stake, people join forces to advise.
+We took the full advantage of it and thank everyone who participated.

 section2: |
-  Although the project was of a rather small scale, we put a lot of effort in combining the insights from the research, current bloggers, as well as the goals set by the client in our wireframes.
-As a result, we came up with a design that highlighted the importance of giving the visitor the most relevant information and an incentive to continue reading for longer.
-We did this while keeping the individuality of each blogger and praise in their work of high importance.
+  Some might brush this off by saying it's a short, simple re-design project, but combining insights from the stakeholders, previous user research and user interviews thoroughly was crucial for us.
+After all, we had to come up with solutions for making visitors engage with the site for longer and hopefully - help to convince them that Sweden is the perfect place to move to for their next degree.
+If you've ever tried convincing your parents to support any crazy ideas of yours - you know what kind of power we were dealing with.

 image2_2880: "wf_sis@2x.jpg"
 image2_1440: "wf_sis.jpg"